FusionAuth/fusionauth-site/site/_posts/2020-11-04-hotspot-authentication-with-fusionauth.md

 ## Create the network control scripts allowing internet access for authenticated users

 Create `/root/checkAccess.py` which is the Python script that will receive an authenticated user and make the changes to the firewall (iptables routing rules).
 Note that I allow external DNS access in the script.
 You may want to avoid this if you have internal DNS.
-Here's the contents of the `/root/checkAccess.py` script:
+Here are the contents of the `/root/checkAccess.py` script:

 ```python
 #script checkAccess.py: check the token: reply on port TCP 8080.
 You must execute it at the boot time!